Samsung Galaxy Z Fold 3 review: Folding a Note

 Another area where the Z Fold 3 crushes the competition is with its stereo speakers.
 Watching videos on the big screen with the sound cranked up is just sublime.
 You can feel the bass in your hands and enjoy clear dialog and excellently mixed audio all-around.
 It's a phenomenal experience that makes the big screen feel like a miniature theater.

-While the speakers have definitely improved, the mics themselves are just alright.
+While the speakers have improved, the mics themselves are just alright.
 This is particularly noticeable when using the phone in Flex Mode during a meeting or video call.
 Because of the way the mics handle noise cancellation, in addition to their placement, leaving the phone on a table or other hard surface creates a hollow, tinny sound for folks listening to you on the other end.
 Picking up the phone fixes this issue, but I hope Samsung resolves this in a software update.

 Galaxy Z Fold 3: Displays

-The Galaxy Z Fold 3 ships with two big display improvements: one you can see and one you can feel.
+The Galaxy Z Fold 3 ships with two significant display improvements: one you can see and one you can feel.
 That smaller outer screen is now the same beautifully fluid 120Hz as the inner display, further reducing the friction when moving between the two screens.
 As you would expect, content on this screen looks stellar, although you'll probably want to limit media consumption on it because of the awkward 22.5:18 aspect ratio.

 The new PET screen protectors feel just like glass and don't scratch easily — unlike the Fold 2's.

 If you can believe it, the new polyethylene terephthalate (PET) screen protectors that ship with the phone make an even bigger impact on quality than the improved outer screen.
-Unlike the Galaxy Z Fold 2, these protectors actually feel like glass and won't scratch easily.
-In fact, they're part of what allows the Z Fold 3 to support the S Pen, which we'll talk about in the section below.
+Unlike the Galaxy Z Fold 2, these protectors feel like glass and won't scratch easily.
+They're part of what allows the Z Fold 3 to support the S Pen, which we'll talk about in the section below.

-If better scratch resistance and a surface you'll actually want to touch wasn't enough, folks who enjoy using polarized glasses will be happy to know what these screens work just fine with their favorite pair of specs.
+If better scratch resistance and a surface you'll want to touch weren't enough, folks who enjoy using polarized glasses would be happy to know what these screens work just fine with their favorite pair of specs.
 Conversely, the Z Fold 2's screen would turn into a mess of rainbow colors when viewed with polarized lenses.

 The biggest disadvantage of these new screen protectors is that they're not user removable.
 There's no telling what havoc long-term phone usage will wreak on these new protectors, but the fact that the big screen folds in and is usually protected will hopefully keep them safe in most cases.
 Some companies, like White Dome, are making protectors that go over the top of the PET protector, giving me hope that easy repair solutions for users still exist.

 While the difference between the aspect ratios of the screens is pretty massive, it only took me a few days to find an optimal way to use them both individually.
 The large inner display's aspect ratio, in particular, is great for lazy video viewing.
-In the YouTube app, for instance, you can watch videos at the full width of the display without having to rotate the phone at all.
+In the YouTube app, for instance, you can watch videos at the entire width of the display without having to rotate the phone at all.
 Given that it's about as wide as most phones are tall, you're effectively getting the best experience without any effort.

 Rotating the display will still give you a larger video to watch and, this time around, no interruption from a punch-hole camera.
 That was one of my biggest annoyances with the Fold 2's larger screen.
 The punch-hole camera is still there but is now covered by a unique grid of pixels that's less resolution-dense than the rest of the screen.

-Note: This article was originally published in August 2021.
-It was updated in November 2021 with the following changes: